 Ontario PNP Express Entry: What South Africans Need to Know

-If your CRS score is stuck in the 450–490 range and you're waiting for a general draw that never comes, the Ontario Immigrant Nominee Program (OINP) may be your most realistic path to Canadian PR.
+If your CRS score is stuck in the 450–490 range and you're waiting for a general draw that never comes, the Ontario Immigrant Nominee Program (OINP) may be worth monitoring — but its Express Entry-linked streams have changed in 2026.

 General draws effectively disappeared in 2025 — zero "No Program Specified" rounds were held.
 The average CRS for the Canadian Experience Class sat between 518 and 524.
 For a South African professional applying offshore without prior Canadian experience, hitting those numbers requires near-perfect age, education, and language scores simultaneously.
 Most people can't do that.

 What they can do is get nominated by a province.
-A provincial nomination adds 600 CRS points, turning a 460 into a 1,060 and guaranteeing an ITA in the next round.
+A provincial nomination adds 600 CRS points, turning a 460 into a 1,060 and normally resulting in an ITA in the next round.

-How the OINP Human Capital Priorities Stream Works
+How the Former OINP Human Capital Priorities Stream Worked

-Ontario does not wait for candidates to knock on its door.
-Instead, OINP proactively searches the federal Express Entry pool for profiles that match Ontario's labour market needs and sends out Notifications of Interest (NOIs) to candidates it wants to nominate.
+The former Human Capital Priorities stream did not require candidates to apply directly.
+OINP searched the federal Express Entry pool for profiles that matched Ontario's labour market needs and sent Notifications of Interest (NOIs) to candidates it wanted to nominate.
+Ontario closed this stream on May 30, 2026, as part of an OINP redesign.

-When Ontario sends you an NOI, you have 45 days to submit a complete nomination application to OINP.
-If approved, you get the nomination and your CRS jumps by 600 points.
+When the former stream sent an NOI, the applicant had 45 calendar days to submit a complete nomination application to OINP.
+If approved, the nomination added 600 CRS points.

-The stream targets NOC TEER 0 and TEER 1 occupations — essentially managers, engineers, IT professionals, analysts, and healthcare practitioners.
+The former stream targeted NOC TEER 0 and TEER 1 occupations — essentially managers, engineers, IT professionals, analysts, and healthcare practitioners.
 These are exactly the profiles that dominate the South African skilled emigrant market.

 What CRS Score Does Ontario Actually Invite?

-OINP does not publish hard cut-off scores for the Human Capital Priorities stream the way IRCC publishes CRS cut-offs for federal draws.
-However, the practical floor tends to fall between 460 and 490 for STEM and tech profiles.
+OINP did not publish hard cut-off scores for the former Human Capital Priorities stream the way IRCC publishes CRS cut-offs for federal draws.
+Historical floors tended to fall between 460 and 490 for STEM and tech profiles; these figures are not current eligibility thresholds.

-The key factor is that OINP targets specific NOC codes, not just any high CRS score.
-In 2025 and early 2026, the NOC codes most frequently invited through OINP's Express Entry-aligned streams included:
+The key factor was that OINP targeted specific NOC codes, not just any high CRS score.
+In 2025 and early 2026, the NOC codes most frequently invited through the former Express Entry-aligned streams included:

-If your South African job title maps cleanly to one of these NOC codes and your CRS is above 460, you are a strong candidate for an NOI from Ontario.
+If your South African job title mapped cleanly to one of these NOC codes and your CRS was above 460, you may have been a strong candidate for an NOI from the former stream.
+That historical score does not establish a current OINP route.

 The South African Advantage in Ontario